 Unlike cats, who regularly fail to drink enough water, most dogs readily drink enough water to remain healthy.
 However, some dogs occasionally try to drink excessive amounts of water, which can signal the presence of several different health problems.

-Although there are a variety of different conditions that can lead to a dog drinking excessive water, the following seven are among the most common.
+Although there are a variety of different conditions that can lead to excessive drinking, the following seven are among the most common.
 No matter why you believe your dog is drinking large quantities of water, it is important to consult with your vet, to ensure a proper diagnosis is made and treatment plan devised.

 The simplest reason dogs drink large quantities of water is that they are dehydrated.
 Your dog may, for example, drain an entire bowl of water following a summertime walk or following an extended session of fetch.
 While it is still a good idea to consult your vet anytime you suspect that your dog is dehydrated, most dogs will recover from mild cases of dehydration by simply drinking a bunch of water and resting in a cool location for a while.

 Anxious and nervous dogs occasionally exhibit repetitive or compulsive behaviors including excessive water consumption – a condition sometimes called psychogenic thirst.
 While most healthy dogs are unlikely to become ill from drinking reasonable quantities of water (they’ll just have to go outside to relieve themselves more often), it is still important to discuss the issue with your vet.
 Treating these types of problems will require that you address the underlying reason your dog is suffering from anxiety.

 Some dogs begin drinking large quantities of water following a change in food.
 Some commercial kibbles, for example, have very little water content, which will spur your dog to make up for this by drinking more.
 Human foods – especially those high in salt – can also cause dogs to drink more water than normal.